emacs-exordium/exordium/README.md

   include /Users/phil/Code/cpp/include/bsl
   include /Users/phil/Code/cpp/include/bdl

+  # Optional: patterns to exclude in -I directives and while looking for
+  # sources.
+Here we explicitly don't want to index the tests subdir:
+  exclude /test$

-  # If any file name pattern must be excluded from the "src" files, use
+  # Optional: if any file name pattern must be excluded from the "src" files,
-  # the "excludesrc" directive.
+  use the "excludesrc" directive.
 For example this will exclude all test
-  # drivers (file.t.cpp):
+  # drivers (extension .t.cpp):
   excludesrc \.t\.cpp$

-  # -D macros, if any:
+  # Optional: -D macros, if any:
   macro BDE_BUILD_TARGET_SAFE
 ```